 Something small and shiny flew past Hyren and he heard another ping, and then an Ultra Pinceron’s red eye turned green.
 It grabbed two Virtupets soldiers, hoisting them into the air and dragging them off.

-Several more ‘bots were hit and let out static warbles as they, too, turned and attacked the troopers.
+Several more ‘bots got hit and let out static warbles as they, too, turned and attacked the troopers.
 The soldiers yelled in alarm and confusion, and the rebels staggered back, rather confused themselves.

-Hyren seized his chance.
-Grabbing his sword, he pushed himself to his feet and swung at Garoo.
+Grabbing his sword, Hyren pushed himself to his feet and swung at Garoo.
 The Blumaroo recovered from his shock and parried.
 But he was distracted now, Hyren could tell as they fought on.
-Garoo’s mind was elsewhere just enough that his motions were ever-so-slightly mistimed.
+Garoo’s mind was elsewhere and his motions ever-so-slightly mistimed.
 As the commander brought his blade in, Hyren swung his entire body out of the way, using the momentum to whip around and deliver a powerful kick.

 He caught Garoo square in the stomach, and the force of the blow knocked the Blumaroo off his feet.
 The officer tucked into a roll and popped back up with a snarl.
 Before he could prepare for another strike, Hyren closed in.

-“Keep waiting,” Hyren said as he smacked Garoo in the head with the flat of his blade.
+“Nice try,” Hyren said as he smacked Garoo in the head with the flat of his blade.
 The commander crumpled, out cold.
 “Charge!” the Grundo yelled hoarsely, motioning the remaining rebels forward and further into the fray.
-With their commander fallen and their own ‘bots turned against them, the attackers were in disarray, and Hyren’s forces quickly gained the advantage.
+With their commander fallen and their own ‘bots turned against them, the attackers had fallen into disarray, and Hyren’s forces quickly gained the advantage.

 Barely before Hyren knew it, the troopers either lay prone or had been carried away, and all of the non-rogue robot Petpets were disabled.
 The green-eyed ‘bots dispersed, the Scout Units clomping back into the hallways and the Ultra Pincerons floating up and down to other levels.

 Gasping for breath, Hyren turned back to his allies.
 While many of them had been stunned, there were still a good number standing, picking themselves up and assessing the damage to their equipment.
-Hyren had taken his fair share of hits, being by far the largest target among them, and now that the rush of battle was gone, he was starting to feel the pain ebbing in.
+Hyren had taken his fair share of hits, being by far the largest target among them, and after the rush of battle, the pain returned.

 “Hyren!”
 Terra called out.
 She stumbled her way toward him, Blynn close behind.
-Both of them looked frazzled and exhausted, and Terra was limping, but they were up.
+Both of them looked frazzled and exhausted, and Terra was limping.

 He hugged them with one arm.
 “It’ll be all right,” he said.